p1ng-request/docs/templates/YouTube/YouTube_Extract_and_summarize_transcript.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/ACoAABCNSioBW3YZHc2lBHVG0E_TXYWitQkmwog/)

-The objective is to summarize the transcript from Youtube with Hugging Face Naas drivers using T5small model.
+**Description:** This notebook provides a method to extract and summarize the transcript of a YouTube video.

 ## Input